ParlocameonTheDev/BPP/README.md

 Enlarged Magazine : Doubles your current ammo count.

 Fisticuffs : Swap out your weapon for your fists, why not?

-Flex Seal : Coats your bullets with a very strong substance to make them more effective, somehow.

 Gamer Ammunition : Bullets infused with caffine and rainbow GFUEL to crush your opponents with.